fusion809/fusion809.github.io-old2/pages/projects.md

 ### openSUSE
 They are stored in one of two locations:

-* My {% include Links/fusgr.md name="rpmbuild" repo="rpmbuild" %} GitHub repository &mdash; I only store packages here that require an Internet connection during the build.
+* My {% include Links/fusgr.md repo="rpmbuild" %} GitHub repository &mdash; I only store packages here that require an Internet connection during the build.
 For example, an `atom` and `atom-beta` package.
 * [My OBS Project](https://build.opensuse.org/project/show/home:fusion809/)

 ## Preference Repositories